CISSP computerized adaptive testing (CAT): 25 of your questions answered

 In CAT tests, all candidates are expected to get around 50% of the questions correct.
 In this style of exam, the candidate’s overall ability is measured by analyzing the difficulty of questions that are correctly answered, not the total number of questions correctly answered.
 This means that many candidates may believe they performed poorly when they actually performed well.

-25. Where can candidates find more information about the CISSP CAT exam?
+25. Where can I find more information about the CISSP certification?

 We've encountered a new and totally unexpected error.